 Understandably scientists feel religion has got it wrong and science has got it right (generally true).
 Do some scientists further have a desire to liberate us from the burden of free will, apparently the remnant of an outdated belief system?
 Perhaps.
 Whether or not there is such a mission, there are significant problems with the assumptions behind these experiments, which mean going from free will may be an illusion to this proves free will is an illusion or even probably an illusion is quite a stretch.

 Is Captain Kirk a robot?

-The studies involve simple motor tasks – for example the subject presses a button whenever they feel like it, and record the moment they believed they made the decision by observing changing numbers on a screen.
-The study found the subject’s motor cortex was often active long before the conscious awareness, leading some to conclude free will is an illusion.
+The cognitive studies involve simple motor tasks.
+For example, with brain activity being monitored, the subject presses a button whenever they feel like it.
+They record the moment they believed they made their decision by observing changing numbers on a screen.
+The results showed the subject’s motor cortex was often active long before the conscious awareness, leading some to conclude that free will itself is an illusion.